mermaid-js/mermaid/docs/n00b-gettingStarted.md

 </body>
 ```

-3. When initializing mermaid, it starts to render the content of all the `<div class="mermaid">` tags it can find in the html body.
+3. When initializing mermaid using `mermaid.initialize()`, it takes all the `<div class="mermaid">` tags it can find in the html body and starts to render them.
 This is done like so:

 ```
 <body>